 Besides the initial bed bug treatment, you can use bed bug mattress encasement to help resolve this.
 Besides, you can choose encasement that is hypo-allergenic and water-proof that’ll help prevent the spread, development, and existence of bed bug adults, nymphs, and even adults.

 2. Floor and Carpet bed bugs:

-Bed bugs may hitchhike your clothes or even the pets – but the may eventually hide in your floor or carpet after talking a full blood meal.
+Bed bugs may hitchhike your clothes or even the pets – but they may eventually hide on your floor or carpet after talking a full blood meal.
 So, you might want to inspect under chairs, dressers, and bed frame legs.

 So, you may want to check your carpet for bed bugs, particularly the hidden areas, seams, crevices, and cracks.
 I would say that using heat treatment and steam will kill the bed bugs eggs while they’re hidden in the carpet fibers.